Consolers of the Lonely: Album cover

 The stage portrayed on the cover of the album depicts three signs for Tennessee, Michigan, and Ohio.
 These signs refer to the fact that the band members currently reside in Tennessee, but Brendan Benson and Jack White are originally from Michigan, while Patrick Keeler and Jack Lawrence are originally from Ohio.
-After being folded out the scene then depicts the band on stage with a woman exiting from a door in the back.
-It also has a sign that says "The Raconteurs" and another that says the album's title.
-Once opened up, it is noticed that the stage is empty and the bass drum in the back says "Sanitary Workers Band".
+The second fold depicts the band on stage with a woman exiting from a door in the back.
+It also has a sign that says "The Raconteurs" and another that says the album's title, Consolers of the Lonely.
+The full reveal shows the empty stage and the bass drum in the back says "Sanitary Workers Band".

 Release

 According to the band, the album was finished during the first week in March and was released less than three weeks later.
 For a band of their stature, the release of Consolers of the Lonely with no promotion was highly unorthodox.
 Music critics and commentators largely saw it as a way to eschew critics and deal directly with fans.
 The Observer called it "one of the most exciting musical events of 2008."
 Despite the already rapid release time and efforts to secure the date, the record was briefly available for purchase on iTunes Friday, March 21.

 A bluegrass version of "Old Enough" featuring Ricky Skaggs on mandolin and Ashley Monroe on vocals was recorded during a special live studio session.
 This version was nominated for the Country Music Association Award for Musical Event of the Year.